Colex317/Project-4-Group-7_Diabetes_Prediction/README.md

 4. Clean and transform the dataset:

    a.
-Using label and ordinal encoding:
+Using Label and Ordinal Encoding:
    - convert gender and smoking_history to numeric boolean values.
    - convert BMI, HbA1c, and blood glucose levels according to ranges.

    b.
 Using One-Hot Encoding and StandardScalar:
    - One-Hot Encoding to convert the categorical columns (gender and smoking_history)
-   - Standardize the numerical columns using StandardScaler (age, BMI, HbA1c and blood glucose level)
+   - Standardize the numerical columns using StandardScaler (age, BMI, HbA1c, and blood glucose level)